josezavalac/CSULAProjects/README.md

 # CSULAProjects
 Final projects from courses taken at CSULA.
-Demonstrate comfortability with excel and providing organized date with clear descriptions/discussion.
+Demonstrate comfortability with excel and providing organized data with clear descriptions/discussion.